itsmariodias/online-classroom-app/README.md

-# online_classroom
+# Online Classroom Application using Flutter

-Online Classroom App
+An Online Classroom App developed using Flutter and Firebase.

 ## Getting Started